DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 A simple use case for this would for example be to count how many times a handler has been called from the frontend.

-In our case our state looks like this:
+In our case the state looks like this:
 ```rust
 pub struct ImageState {
     path: PathBuf,